 Bringing Your Microchipped Dog From Overseas Into Australia

 Arriving in Australia with your Dog The Australian Government requires all pets that are being imported into Australia be microchipped prior to arrival however it is the owner’s responsibility to have the microchip registered on a microchip database once in the country.
 Quarantine may have given you an information pack on registering your pet’s microchip number on a National Database.
-However if you weren't given any information, if you organise to see a Vet upon arrival or in the immediate future, your vet should be able to help you have your dogs microchip registered on the database …
+However if you weren't given any information, if you organise to see a Vet upon arrival or in the …

 Continue Reading about Bringing Your Microchipped Dog From Overseas Into Australia